All Episodes

 You can't stand it.

-I am the only man I've ever seen.
+I am the most honorable man I've ever seen in my life.

 Your president is a dishonorable lying man.